 Whoever takes the bait will be focused on and asked for cash/money wire, to help them during an emergency, to prevent dire straits, or as a temporary loan.
 If you worry you’re dealing with a scammer or others think you might be, conduct a comprehensive online search through Social Catfish.
 Social Catfish is reverse searching which lets you scour the internet through comprehensive algorithm-based searches.
 The site looks through all major search engines and social media accounts.
 This will let your background check the person you’ve been talking with through only their email address, name, username, phone number, social media accounts, and more.

 What to do: Stop contact with the individual.
 Forget about the compliments they’ve given you.
 If you are involved with a scammer and confront them, without ever having given cash, they will likely block you.
 If you have already given them funds, review the FTC’s plan of action: https://www.consumer.ftc.gov/blog/2018/02/has-online-love-interest-asked-you-money

 SCAM #3 The Dating Service Itself

 If you’re currently communicating with someone and want to verify their identity, Social Catfish is an invaluable tool.
-Even if you want to date someone local, use Social Catfish’s web-based tools to verify daters are whom they claim to be.
+Even if you want to date someone locally, use Social Catfish’s web-based tools to verify daters are who they claim to be.